-A 20x primer mix consists of 5 μ M forward primer and 5 μ M reverse primer in DNA-free TE buffer or UCP water for each target.
-Up to 3 primer pairs can be used with this master mix in one reaction.
+^{} A 20x primer mix consists of 5 μ M forward primer and 5 μ M reverse primer in DNA-free TE buffer or UCP Water for each target.
+Primers can either be pre-mixed and added simultaneously or added separately for each target.
+If the concentration of the primer mix(es) differ, the respective added volume needs to be adjusted to achieve a final concentration of 0.25 μ M for each primer.

-[†] For PCR in a 384-well plate, we recommend a final reaction volume of 15 μl.
+† For PCR in a 384-well plate, we recommend a final reaction volume of 10 μl.
 Reduce pipetting volumes accordingly.

 - Mix the reaction mix gently but thoroughly, for example, by pipetting up and down a few times or by vortexing for a few seconds.
 Dispense appropriate volumes into PCR tubes or the wells of a PCR plate. - 4.
-Add template DNA (1 μg 10 fg per reaction, depending on target abundance) to the individual PCR tubes.
-The UCP HiFidelity Mix Kit can be used with genomic DNA, cDNA, plasmid DNA, oligonucleotides and other DNA molecules as template.
-If using cDNA as template, the input volume from undiluted cDNA reaction should not exceed 10% of the total PCR reaction volume.

-- 5. Program the thermal cycler according to the manufacturer's instructions, using the conditions outlined in tables 3 (below) and 4 (page 14). - 6.
+Add template DNA (1 μg-100 fg per reaction, depending on target abundance) to the individual PCR tubes.
+The UCP Multiplex Master Mix Kit can be used with genomic DNA, cDNA, plasmid DNA, oligonucleotides and other DNA molecules as template.
+If using cDNA as template, the input volume from undiluted cDNA reaction should not exceed 10% of the total PCR reaction volume. - 5.
+Program the thermal cycler according to the manufacturer's instructions, using the conditions outlined in Tables 3 and 4 (page 14). - 6.
 Place the PCR tubes or plates in the thermal cycler and start the PCR program.

-Note: After amplification, samples can be stored at -30 to -15°C for long-term storage. - 7.
+Note: After amplification, samples can be stored at -15 to -30°C for long term storage. - 7.
 We have evaluated several hints and guides.
-See appendices A-F.
+See appendix A-E.